ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 **Series A** <br>
 In the next stage (Series A), the objective is to raise an additional US $ 300,000, divided into **two quotas** of US $ 150,000, each for the purpose of:
 - Completing the field tests of the Minilift DIY models.
-- Renegotiating and agreeing contractual terms with retail chains.
+- Negotiating and agreeing contractual terms with retail chains.
 - **Manufacture** and import the **minimum required inventory** into the USA to ensure market demand can be meet.

 **Valuation** <br>